sean-huni/store/README.md

 # Why not H2

-PostgreSQL scripts have a slightly different syntax compared to H2 (e.g BigSerial), as a result some script WILL fail when switching to postgreSQL
+PostgreSQL scripts have a slightly different syntax compared to H2 (e.g BigSerial), as a result some script WILL fail when switching to postgreSQL.

 # Decision Record

-- Deleted CustomerOrderDTO & OrderCustomerDTO -> No need for an additional truncated DTO objects for fields that can be nullified when field-data is not required, and chosen an alternative way to break circular DTO dependencies
+- Deleted CustomerOrderDTO & OrderCustomerDTO -> No need for an additional truncated DTO objects for fields that can be nullified when field-data is not required, and chosen an alternative way to break circular DTO dependencies.

 # Executing the DevOps pipeline